 Vainly given by saintly Krishna, thou art doomed by righteous Heaven!

-Meanwhile since he leads thy forces, Bhishma still shall meet his foe,
+Meanwhile since he leads thy forces, Bhishma still shall

 Or to conquer or to perish to the battle's front I go."